 One of the architectural features of medieval India was also combining different styles, techniques, and decorations in public and private spaces.
-These spaces were not only for non-royal sections but also the common people of the society.
+These spaces were not only for non-royal sections but also for the common people of the society.

-These included buildings for domestic usage, religious places like temples, mosques, Khanqahs and dargahs, commemorative gateways, pavilions and gardens, bazaars, etc.
+These included buildings for domestic usage, religious places like temples, mosques, khanqahs and dargahs, commemorative gateways, pavilions and gardens, bazaars, etc.

 Indo-Islamic Architecture Blending With Indian Architecture

 Islamic patrons, style and purposes produced Indo-Islamic architecture as the architecture of the Indian subcontinent.
 The designs and forms of large buildings that the Muslim elites needed, with mosques and tombs much the most common along with the others.
-Further they were very different from those previously existing or built in India giving a new twist to the whole architectural community in India.
+Further, they were very different from those previously existing or built in India giving a new twist to the whole architectural community in India.

 The World Representation of Indo-Islamic Architecture

 Indo-Islamic architecture has majorly influenced modern Indian, Pakistani and Bangladeshi architecture.
 As in the case of its influence on the Indo-Saracenic Revivalism of the late British Raj.
-Indo-Islamic architecture influenced both secular and religious buildings giving a historic touch to the future.
+Indo-Islamic architecture influenced both secular and religious buildings giving a historic touch for the future.